HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

     mode_digits: <string: file mode like `0644`>,
     mode_alphas: <string: file mode like `rwxrwxr-x`>,
     nlink: <ulongint: number of hard links>,
-    uid: <ulongint: the user ID of owner>,
+    uid: <number: the user ID of owner>,
-    gid: <ulongint: the group ID of owner>,
+    gid: <number: the group ID of owner>,
     rdev_major: <ulongint: the major device ID if it is a special file>,
     rdev_minor: <ulongint: the minor device ID if it is a special file>,
     size: <ulongint: total size in bytes>,